Zoo Miami: History

 In 1992, the zoo suffered extensive damage when Hurricane Andrew made landfall in South Florida, on August 24.
 The small, yet intensely powerful category 5 hurricane toppled over 5,000 trees and destroyed the Wings of Asia aviary (which had been built to withstand winds of up to 120 mph) resulting in the loss of approximately 100 of the 300 resident birds.
 Despite the majority of the zoo's animals remaining outside during the duration and aftermath of Hurricane Andrew, only five animals were killed from either debris or the consumption of contaminated water.
 MetroZoo, though looking dramatically different, reopened on December 18, 1992, with the zoo's tiger temple exhibit renamed in honor of Naomi Browning, a local 12-year-old zoo volunteer who was one of the storm's casualties.

 By July 1993, many of the animals that were sent to other zoos and animal parks across the United States (during the zoo's reconstruction) had been returned to Miami, and over 7,000 new trees had been planted to begin restoring the zoo's tree canopy.

 In 1994, stray dogs entered the zoo during off-hours, and killed five Thomson's gazelles and two Grant's gazelles.

 In 1996, a brush fire burned 100 acres in the southeast portion of the zoo's undeveloped land.
 Nearly 30 animals from adjacent exhibits were evacuated.
 The Falcon Batchelor Komodo Dragon Encounter opened that same year, followed by exhibits featuring Andean condors (1999), meerkats (2000), Cuban crocodiles and squirrel monkeys (2001).
 Dr. Wilde's World, which is an indoor facility for traveling zoological exhibits, was also opened in 2001.
 The rebuilt Wings of Asia aviary, housing more than 300 individual birds and representing 70 species, refurbished in the spring of 2003.

 On July 4, 2010, the zoo was renamed the Miami-Dade Zoological Park and Gardens, or Zoo Miami (for marketing and branding purposes).
 This was a part of the zoo's 30th anniversary celebration.
 The zoo broke ground on a $43 million project that included an Everglades exhibit and a new state-of-the-art entryway.
 The Everglades exhibit opened on December 10, 2016.

 In 2017, the zoo was struck by Hurricane Irma, which impacted South Florida on September 10.
 The Amazon and Beyond exhibit suffered the most damage, with widespread tree loss in that area.
 According to the zoo, one American flamingo, one Great hornbill, and a few other birds died reportedly due to stress.
 The zoo remained closed until October.

+In May 2023, footage of a kiwi named Paora at Zoo Miami being handled by visitors and exposed to daylight caused outrage amongst New Zealanders and conservation experts, including Paora Haitana for whom the bird is named.
+The New Zealand Department of Conservation stated they would raise their concerns with the AZA.
+Zoo Miami subsequently apologized and said it would cease these practices.